50 Ten-Minute Jobs To Do In The Garden In Spring

 - If you've had a winter drought, give a woody shrub a good long water to help it absorb soil nutrients

-- Add seaweed solution to your watering can - it helps plants fight back against pests and diseases
+- Add seaweed solution to your watering can - it helps plants stay healthy to fight back against pests and diseases

 - Squish or spray aphids and blackfly (or use pet-friendly treatments); pick off scarlet lily beetles

-- Watch out for slugs, snails, caterpillars - relocate them from your prized plants to unloved corners of the garden where they can pupate in peace
+- Watch out for slugs, snails, caterpillars - relocate them from your prized plants to unloved corners of the garden where birds can eat the slugs, and caterpillars can pupate into butterflies in peace

 - Fruit flies will be on the move so get bait and nets ready